Guide

 • pre-approval timing.

-That is why a contractor's blended "after incentives" number is not enough by itself.
-Start with Heat Pump Rebates by State, and use the HEEHRA rebates guide when income-based electrification rebates may apply.
+That is why a blended "after incentives" number is never enough by itself.
+Start with Heat Pump Rebates by State, and use the HEEHRA Rebates Guide when income-based electrification rebates may apply.

 How to estimate your real heat pump cost before you sign